csgroup-oss/sharinghub-server/CONFIGURATION.md

       categories:
         - my-category:
             features:
-              deployment: enable #to enable deployment link for item of this category
+              deployment-spaces: enable #to enable spaces deployment link for item of this category
               jupyter: disable  #to enable jupyter link for item of this category
               map-viewer: enable #to enable map-viewer for item of this category
               store-s3: enable #to enable dvc for item of this category